 Students can readily connect with faculty by email, web conferencing, or phone.

 Most Master’s and Graduate Certificate courses are offered as either 6-week summer courses or 8-week spring or fall courses.
 Thus, depending on offerings, a student can complete the full master’s degree in as little as 12-18 months, and a certificate can be completed in 4-6 months.

 Bachelor’s courses are currently structured to coincide with the campus's normal schedule.
-Courses are sixteen weeks during Fall and Spring semesters, three and six weeks for Summer Session, and three weeks for Winterim Session.
+Courses are fifteen weeks during Fall and Spring semesters, three and six weeks for Summer Session, and three weeks for Winterim Session.

 Yes, UW-Whitewater Online classes can be taken from anywhere in the world as long as you have a computer that meets the minimum technical requirements.
 For more information on this process, please fill out the request more information form.